-The CA and KRS must record all applicable events identified in the list below.
+The CA and KRS must record all events identified in the list below, where applicable to the application, environment, or both.
 Where these events cannot be electronically logged, electronic audit logs must be supplemented with physical logs as necessary.

-SECURITY AUDIT:
+• SECURITY AUDIT:

-- o Any changes to the Audit parameters, e.g., audit frequency, type of event audited - Any attempt to delete or modify the Audit logs - Obtaining a third-party time-stamp
+- o Any changes to the Audit parameters, e.g., audit frequency, type of event audited - Any attempt to delete or modify the Audit logs

-• IDENTIFICATION AND AUTHENTICATION:
+IDENTIFICATION AND AUTHENTICATION:

-- O Successful and unsuccessful attempts to assume a role - o The value of maximum authentication attempts is changed - o Maximum authentication attempts unsuccessful authentication attempts occur during user login - o An Administrator unlocks an account that has been locked as a result of unsuccessful authentication attempts - o An Administrator changes the type of authenticator, e.g., from password to biometrics o All security-relevant data that is entered in the system o All security-relevant messages that are received by the system
+- Platform or CA application level authentication attempts - o The value of maximum authentication attempts is changed - Maximum authentication attempts unsuccessful authentication attempts occur during user login - An Administrator unlocks an account that has been locked as a result of unsuccessful authentication attempts - An Administrator changes the type of authenticator, e.g., from smart card login to password